Want to take better care of your houseplants?

 Here are some common issues that you might run into.
 It's important to diagnose any issues early to give your plant the best chance of bouncing back.

 Alocasia Dragon Scale plants are very sensitive to impurities in the water so may be reacting to high levels of fluoride and other minerals in the tap water.
 This is especially common in hard water areas.
-Use purified or rain water on your Alocasia Dragon Scale in future.
+Use purified or rain water when watering in future.

 During winter, most houseplants will go dormant and growth will be slower.
 However, it can also occur that your Alocasia Dragon Scale isn’t growing during spring and summer.
 This happens sometimes with Alocasia plants even if they are getting the ideal amount of light, water, warmth and humidity.
 So long as the leaves don’t look unhealthy and the soil moisture is fine, there is nothing to worry about.